TheFjonG/Discord4JDocumentation/pages/nifty_examples.rst

                  getClient().getDispatcher().dispatch(_event);
              .....

-k) The first addition was the creation of our event object containing all of the data for this event
+* The first addition was the creation of our event object containing all of the data for this event
-l) Next we tell Discord4J to fire that event off to all of our listeners which will handle our event accordingly
+* Next we tell Discord4J to fire that event off to all of our listeners which will handle our event accordingly
-m) We're done!
+* We're done!
 Just for fun I'll also show you a quick use-case scenario for this

 .. code-block:: java